eva2000as/Tashia-NPC/README.md

 - Sarah Hamilton &nbsp;&ndash;&nbsp; soundset (voice of April Ryan from the game *The Longest Journey* by Funcom)
 - Amalthea (Antonio Montenegro) &nbsp;&ndash;&nbsp; original portrait

+**Music**

+- "Under the Oaks" by Elven
+- "Drum, Pipe and Dance" by Elven

 **Translators**

 - **French**:&nbsp; Yoho